grafana/agent/docs/sources/flow/getting-started/opentelemetry-to-lgtm-stack.md

 }
 ```

-To use Loki with basic-auth, which is required with GrafanaCloud Loki, you must configure the [loki.write][] component.
-You can get the Loki configuration from the Loki **Details** page in the [GrafanaCloud Portal][]:
+To use Loki with basic-auth, which is required with Grafana Cloud Loki, you must configure the [loki.write][] component.
+You can get the Loki configuration from the Loki **Details** page in the [Grafana Cloud Portal][]:

 ![](../../../assets/getting-started/loki-config.png)